inocan-group/aws-log/README.md

-# AWS log
+# AWS Log

-The **aws-log** module is intended for serverless functions to use as their exclusive way to write to STDOUT and STDERR.
+The **aws-log** module is intended for AWS serverless functions to use as their exclusive way to write to STDOUT and STDERR.
 By using using this library you will:

 - be assured that all data sent to your logging solution will be as structured JSON string